Apply for a Paper & Bulk Paper Wholesale Trading License in Dubai

 Maintain a registered address within Dubai South Business Hub Free Zone

-Renew the licence annually
+Renew the license annually

 Comply with UAE anti-money laundering (AML) and know-your-customer (KYC) regulations